craigmcb/craigmcb.github.io/OLOCI/oloci.md

-# Welcome to the Linux on Oracle Cloud Infrastructure Track
+# Welcome to Linux on Oracle Cloud Infrastructure Track
 ![](../common/images/OLCI-1200x200-banner.png)
 ---
 This track provides an elearning path with step-by-step instructions and guidance for using Linux on Oracle Cloud Infrastructure.